-- (1) May an individual who is the president and CEO of an incorporated membership organization (BGB) establish an independent, non-connected PAC or would such a committee be an SSF of the corporation? - (2) If ABG PAC is non-connected, may BGB or Arter & Hadden provide legal and accounting compliance services to the PAC without reimbursement?
+- (1) May an individual who is the president and CEO of an incorporated membership organization (BGB) establish an independent, non-connected PAC or would such a committee be an SSF of the corporation? - (2) If ABG PAC is non-connected, may BGB or Arter & Hadden provide legal and accounting compliance services to the PAC without reimbursement? - (3) If ABG PAC is a non-connected PAC, may it solicit contributions from individual members of BGB as part of the general public? - (4) If the PAC is an SSF of BGB, may it solicit contributions from the individual representatives of BGB's corporate members?

-&lt;sup>2 You indicate that the term "expenditures" refers to operating expenditures and not in-kind contributions to, or expenditures on behalf of, candidates.
+2 You indicate that the term "expenditures" refers to operating expenditures and not in-kind contributions to, or expenditures on behalf of, candidates.